Unnammed-repo/Maritime-data/Readme_Initial_dataset_maritime_medical_records.txt

 Smoke To : Time when the smoker stopped smoking
 Allergies:
 Allergies' sympthoms:
-Type of Visit : in this columns there is the type of visit like: periodic visit(visita periodica), Audiometry (audiometria), Spine assessment (Esame obiettivo del rachide)
+Type of Visit : in this column there is the type of visit like: periodic visit(visita periodica), Audiometry (audiometria), Spine assessment (Esame obiettivo del rachide)
 Outcome : the results of the type of visit